 - The bill requires the Board to establish requirements for continuing education for exempt licensees of each branch of the healing arts.
-(An exempt license may be issued to a person who is not regularly engaged in the practice of healing arts in Kansas and does not hold himself or herself out to the public as being professionally engaged in such practice.) - The bill requires the Board to establish rules and regulations for the issuance, renewal, and scope of practice for a reentry license (which is created by the bill). - The bill allows the Board to adopt rules and regulations establishing qualitative and quantitative practice activities which qualify as active practice for the purpose of issuing a license to a person who has been in the active practice of a branch of the healing arts in some other state, territory, or country or the District of Columbia. - The bill requires the Board to adopt rules and regulations governing the practice of physician assistants. (heard January 7, 2016)
+(An exempt license may be issued to a person who is not regularly engaged in the practice of healing arts in Kansas and does not hold himself or herself out to the public as being professionally engaged in such practice.) - The bill requires the Board to establish rules and regulations for the issuance, renewal, and scope of practice for a reentry license (which is created by the bill). - The bill allows the Board to adopt rules and regulations establishing qualitative and quantitative practice activities which qualify as active practice for the purpose of issuing a license to a person who has been in the active practice of a branch of the healing arts in some other state, territory, or country or the District of Columbia. - The bill requires the Board to adopt rules and regulations governing the practice of physician assistants.
+(The corresponding rules and regulations were heard at the January 7, 2016, meeting.)